Tanazania’s New Generation of Coffee Growers Embrace Opportunities

 The comprehensive trainings have covered everything from starting a coffee farm to caring for trees, to harvesting and processing, she says.
 In particular, the application of fertilizers was an area they desperately needed education on.

-A member of the Nkuyu Coffee Group picks coffee on a plantation in Igale village, Tanzania.
+A member of the Nkuyu Coffee Group picks coffee on a farm in Igale village, Tanzania.

 Photo by Will Baxter/CRS